-Millions of Americans received letters from Trump who are eligible for stimulus payments of $ 1200 under a new law designed to help the economy recover from the effects of the coronavirus pandemic.
+Millions of Americans have received letters from Trump who are entitled to stimulus payments of $ 1200 - in accordance with a new law designed to help the economy recover from the effects of the coronavirus pandemic.

-“The time has come for your payment,” written in bold in a letter written by Trump.
-It begins with the greeting, “My brother is American ...”
+"It's time for your payment," is the bold letter of Trump's letter.
+It begins with the greeting "My brother is American ..."

-It followed: “Our great country faced an unprecedented public health and economic problem as a result of the global coronavirus pandemic.
-Our top priority is your health and safety.
-As we wage war on this invisible enemy, we work around the clock to protect hardworking Americans like you from the effects of the economic downturn.
+It went on to say: “Our great country is facing an unprecedented public health and economic challenge as a result of the global coronavirus pandemic.
+Your health and safety is our top priority.
+As we fight this invisible enemy, we work around the clock to protect hardworking Americans like you from the effects of the economic downturn.
 We are fully committed to ensuring that you and your family receive the support you need. ”